 Tips for Consumers & Retailers

 Okay, some of this news might have been scarier than you were expecting.
-They're cracking down on Delta-8 regulations - that can be stressful if you're in one of those key states!
+They’re cracking down on Delta-8 regulations – that can be tough if you’re in one of those key states!
 Whether you are a retailer or a Delta-8 consumer, this affects you to some level.
 Fortunately, there are some best practices you can exercise when it comes to Delta-8 products as well as a few tips for the companies selling these hemp-derived products can do.

 If you’re in a legal state for adult-use cannabis, you can purchase Delta-8 from a licensed cannabis retailer or directly on our website.
 They won’t make as big of surge in those legal states as they do in restricted states.
 This also helps to ensure that your Delta-8 product has been lab-tested for potency and purity.
 If you’re in a dispensary, you should be able to browse through the lab results; and if you’re on our platform, we’ve got them ready for your viewing pleasure whenever necessary.

 In fact, we provide a QR code on each of our products to match the third-party Certificate of Analyses it was tested through.
 This helps ensure our Delta-8 products are lab-tested for purity and potency.
 Overall, the lab results should show you if the product is free of pesticides and other chemicals, doesn’t contain any unknown compounds, and contains the cannabinoids it claims to at the quantities it claims.

 On the retailer side, we have a quite a few more tips and tricks.

 First, you’ll want to maintain adequate insurance coverage on your products.
 Even further, request that you vendors and suppliers also take advantage of this coverage.
 This helps you withstand the weather of liability, as many other companies will have to struggle through various Delta-8 changes and regulations.